TOAST-DOCS/Storage-Block-Storage/en/overview.md

 ### Billing

-Block storage is charged according to `tbe size of the block storage` set when it is created.
+Block storage is charged according to `the size of the block storage` set when it is created.
 Snapshot is charged according to the size of the original block storage.